-- Symmetric encryption in [selection: AES_CCM, AES_GCM, AES_KW, AES KWP] mode in accordance with FCS_COP.1/KeyWrap - A keyed hash of the stored key in accordance with FCS COP.1/KeyedHash - A digital signature of the stored key in accordance with FCS_COP.1/SigGen using an asymmetric key that is protected in accordance with FCS_STG_EXT.2 - An immediate application of the key for decrypting the protected data followed by a successful verification of the decrypted data with previously known information
+- Key wrapping accordance with FCS_COP.1/KeyWrap A keyed hash of the stored key in accordance with FCS_COP.1/KeyedHash A digital signature of the stored key in accordance with FCS_COP.1/SigGen using an asymmetric key that is protected in accordance with - An immediate application of the key for decrypting the protected data followed by a successful verification of the decrypted data with previously known information

-Application Note: This SFR is included in the ST if "software-based" is selected in FCS STG EXT.1.
+Application Note: This SFR is included in the ST if "software-based" is selected

-The TSF shall verify the integrity of the [selection: digital signature, MAC] of the stored key prior to use of the key.
+The TSF shall verify the integrity of the [selection: $digital\ signature,\ MAC$] of the stored key prior to use of the key.

 Application Note: This requirement is not applicable to derived keys that are not stored.
-It is not expected that a single key will be protected from corruption by multiple of these methods; however, a product may use one integrity-protection method for one type of key and a different method for other types of keys.
+It is not expected that a single key will be protected from corruption by multiple of these methods; however, a product may use one integrity-protection method for one type of key and a different method for other types of